benjaminhadfield/machine-learning/src/gaussian_process/README.md

 ![Sample points in a multivariate normal distribution.](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8e/MultivariateNormal.png/600px-MultivariateNormal.png)

-The standard normal distribution is described by:
- - 𝑍 ~ 𝑁(0, 1)
+The random variable 𝑍 with a standard normal distribution is described by 𝑍 ~ 𝑁(0, 1).

 ## Introduction